philmph/philmph.github.io/content/posts/3/index.md

 ### Tight Coupling

 I've considered creating a `yaml-validation` sub-module which itself has another layer of sub-modules e.g. `dns-records`.
-This felt very cumberstone because it's inputs are tightly coupled to a root module.
+This felt very cumbersome and wrong.

 In my opinion, the root module should always handle the gathering of configuration data and helper modules like `yaml-validation/dns-records` should validate the input.
-If a sub-module takes care of the gathering, it will just add hardcoded code and therefore complexity because it is tightly bound to it's root module.
+If a sub-module handles configuration gathering, it introduces hardcoded code and therefore complexity because it's tightly bound to its root module.

 Called modules by the root module deploying infrastructure (not the `yaml-validation` sub-modules) should not verify our YAML schema.
-I think this is an anti-pattern because it would reduce the re-usability of modules and forces them into our YAML schema.
+I think this is an anti-pattern because it would reduce the reusability of modules and forces them into our YAML schema.

 ### Multi File vs. `list` in Single File

 It's possible to use multiple YAML configuration files instead of adding a `list`.
-For DNS records, I think this would've been an overkill but for use-cases where one item is for example 15-20 lines long this can enhance readability.
+For DNS records, I think this would've been overkill but for use-cases where a single item is, for example, 15-20 lines long, it can enhance readability.

 ## 🔚 Closing

-Thanks once again for stoping by!
-I am not sure yet what will be next but I already have some ideas lined up 😄.
+Thanks once again for stopping by!
+I am not sure yet what will be next but I do have some ideas lined up 😄.

 ## 📚 References